gptscript-ai/search/README.md

 The `google` and `google-image` tools return search results from the [Google Custom Search JSON API](https://developers.google.com/custom-search/v1/overview).

-The environment variable `GPTSCRIPT_GOOGLE_SEARCH_TOKEN` must be set to your API key, and `GPTSCRIPT_GOOGLE_SEARCH_ENGINE_ID` must be set to your search engine ID in order for it to work.
+The credential tool will ask for your search engine ID and your API token.